DavidGomez-dev/meddiccscorelanding/_posts/2023-01-01-setup-guide.md

     </li>
   </ul>
   <li><strong>Consider only the las XX days of engagements</strong>: By default, the AI analyzes the last 100 deal activities (notes, calls, meetings, etc).
 You can refine this by setting a specific day limit, ensuring the AI focuses only on your most recent—and relevant—engagements for refilling and scoring.</li>
+  <li><strong>Consider only these deal properties for scoring</strong>: By default, the AI analyzes several key deal properties, such as Close Date, Amount, and existing MEDDIC fields.
+To better align with your specific business workflow, you can customize which properties the AI evaluates.
+For example, if your "Close Date" is often a placeholder, excluding it will prevent skewed scoring or feedback.
+To customize your settings, check the box and select only the properties you wish to include.</li>
 </ul>

 <p class="pt-6-m" id="selectLLM"><strong>8.1.4 AI LLM Model Provider:</strong></p>